-POSITION: House Officer DEPARTMENT: Medical Centre/General Practice PLACE OF WORK: Pukekohe Family Health Care RESPONSIBLE TO: Clinical Supervisor for day to day supervision, clinical and training matters and Practice Support Manager of Pukekohe Family Health Care for operational workplace matters.
-FUNCTIONAL RELATIONSHIPS: Healthcare consumers and their whanau Multidisciplinary clinical and non-clinical practice staff Hospital based clinical and non-clinical staff Community based clinical and non-clinical staff Professional relationship with GP supervisor EMPLOYMENT RELATIONSIPS: Employed by Health New Zealand Te Whatu Ora Counties Manukau and on secondment for the duration of the clinical attachment PRIMARY OBJECTIVE: Involvement in the medical management of patients in a General Practice and the wider healthcare network, in a supportive and stimulating learning environment.
-RUN RECOGNITION: The clinical attachment offered by Pukekohe Family Health Care and has been accredited by MCNZ as a Community Based Attachment.
-This run provides an opportunity to gain experience in a unique community healthcare environment within a supportive learning environment that will assist with meeting MCNZ requirements for a community experience.
+POSITION: House Officer DEPARTMENT: Medical Centre/General Practice PLACE OF WORK: Bakerfield Medical and Urgent Care, ,16a Bakerfield Place, Manukau, Auckland RESPONSIBLE TO: Clinical Supervisor for day-to-day supervision, clinical and training matters, Practice Manager of Bakerfield Accident and Medical for operational workplace matters and to the Director of Training for teaching material and oversight of learning and assessment.
+FUNCTIONAL RELATIONSHIPS: Healthcare consumers and their whanau Multidisciplinary clinical and non-clinical practice staff Hospital based clinical and non-clinical staff Community based clinical and non-clinical staff Professional relationship with GP supervisor EMPLOYMENT RELATIONSIPS: Employed by Counties Manukau District and on secondment for the duration of the clinical attachment PRIMARY OBJECTIVE: Involvement in the medical management of patients at the Bakerfield Medical and Urgent Care and the wider healthcare network, in a supportive and stimulating learning environment.
+RUN RECOGNITION: The clinical attachment offered by Bakerfield Medical and Urgent Care has been accredited by MCNZ as a Community Based Attachment.
+This run provides an opportunity to gain experience in a unique community healthcare environment within a supporting learning environment that will assist with meeting the MCNZ requirements for a community experience.
 RUN PERIOD: 3 months

-Background
+Background:

-This clinical attachment is designed to provide House Officers with hands on experience and one-on-one teaching from a vocationally registered General Practitioner (GP) in a supportive and stimulating primary care environment.
-The generalist learning experience provides an excellent foundation for all vocational pathways.
+This clinical attachment is designed to provide House Officers with hands on experience and one-onone teaching from a vocationally registered General Practitioner in a supportive and stimulating primary care environment.
+General learning experience provides an excellent foundation for all vocational pathways.